Dipeshpal/Jarvis_AI/README.md

 ### **Let's make it big.**

-***Feel free to use my code, don't forget to metion credit.
+***Feel free to use my code, don't forget to mention credit.
-All the contributers will get credits in this repo.***
+All the contributors will get credits in this repo.***